ctm/mb2-doc/src/thanks/mb2.md

 structures, so I implemented the most recent tournament structures dealt at BARGE and EMBARGO.
 They were created by Rich Bremer.

+### (Currently) Anonymous Investor #2

+In mid August, 2020, another of my friends volunteered to invest in my project.
+I have not yet asked permission to reveal this investor's name or any other details of this investment, but I do want to make it clear that this investment also helped me greatly.

 ### Patrick Milligan

 Patrick created mb2's deck.

+### (Currently) Anonymous Investor #3

+In mid May, 2021, I sought and found a third investor.
+This investor got the deal via a simple reply:

+> "I'm in."

+Ironically, as of mid February 2022, I haven't yet taken this investor's money, because it's taken me a while (_far too long_) to find a business attorney and to get various preferred shareholder agreements written.
+Since this investor can back out once the paperwork is ready, that succinct reply has turned into (IMO) a big freeroll.

 ### gerdog